-- Security and regulation: XE is government regulated and holds its customers' funds separate from the company's own.
-However, it doesn't give you the option for Two Factor Authentication on your account.
+Security and regulation: XE is government regulated and holds its customers' funds separate from the company's own.

-- Number of customers: 112,000 customers (this number is for Euronet, XE's parent company, that also includes HiFX and Ria).
+Number of customers: 112,000* customers (this number is for Euronet, XE's parent company, that also includes Ria).

-XE is part of a group of other international money transfer companies called Euronet, who also own HiFX and Ria.
-XE itself doesn't actually do your money transfers – its sister company HiFX does instead.
-As such, while XE isn't regulated by Australia's regulatory body ASIC (Australian Securities and Investments Commission), HiFX is.
+XE is part of a group of other international money transfer companies called Euronet, who also own Ria.
+As such, while XE isn't regulated by Australia's regulatory body ASIC (Australian Securities and Investments Commission), XE's parent company is.

 Part of this regulation means XE has to keep its customers' funds separate from its own.
 This means that should the company have any financial difficulties, your funds stay safe and secure.

 While XE charges no fees, it still makes money from each transfer because of the margin.
 That's where the rate you're quoted when setting up a money transfer is different from the live mid-market rate you'll see on Google or Reuters.
 As a result, you should compare both the exchange rate the money transfer provider is offering, as well as any additional fees.